• Skip to primary navigation

 • Mermaids on Horseback (Bacon-wrapped Shrimp with Pineapple)

-Whatever the origins, these luscious pineapple-glazed shrimp are one of our all-time favorite party appetizers!
-Sure to be a hit with any crustacean-eating crowd, they are easy to make, and usually disappear just as fast as you can serve them.
+Whatever the origins, these pineapple-glazed bacon-wrapped shrimp are one of our all-time favorite finger foods!
+They're simple to make, irresistibly sweet and salty, and tend to vanish from the platter faster than you can serve them.

 Ingredeints for this Bacon-wrapped shrimp recipe, measured and prepared.